 Make payments here (a link will be provided here after March 1 for online payments)

 We can start accepting (depositing) money on March 1, and if you'd like to pay by check, you can send that in anytime, no need to wait.
 The online link will open up on March 1 for those who would like to pay with a credit card.
 For those already accepted into the camps, you can pay any amount, from the non-refundable $50 to the full amount of the camp, or any amount in between.
-The non-refundable $50 deposit to hold your spot should be received within the first week of March.
+The non-refundable $50 deposit to hold your spot should be received within the first week of March, or within a week of receiving your acceptance confirmation.
 If you send a check, please include the students name(s) and the name or abbreviation of the camp they are attending.
 SMTA - Southern Maine Theatre Academy - June 19-24, 2016SMYBDC - Southern Maine Youth Band Day Camp - June 20-24, 2016SoMMA - Southern Maine Music Academy - July 9-17, 2016SMCMA - Southern Maine Choral Music Academy - July 18-23, 2016SMJMA - Southern Maine Junior Music Academy - July 24-30, 2016

 Make payable to "USM," and put your child's name and camp designation (SMTA, SMYBDC, SoMMA, SMCMA, or SMJMA)